-Consider this a turning point, a moment to define or redefine the next chapter of your career whilst asking yourself this essential question:
+Consider this a turning point, a moment to define or redefine the next chapter of your practice whilst asking yourself this essential question:

 In our Skills Sessions we’ve had basic studio training for those who need it and introductions to multi-channel audio, audio processing and audio phenomena, analogue modular synthesis, light and sound, sensors and controllers, field recording, techniques for installations and Max MSP.